Cypooos/TwitchTV/README.md

  - `OnPlanEnd = Continue or Save`: If the planning system finish the program, should the program remember the place in second where he is (Save) so he can continue at the same place next time or close this one and pass to next one (Continue)
  - `FileStart = 0`: The time to play your files from (cool for skipping intro from a premium service).
 It acccept floating numbers (like 3.5)
  - `ProgramName = <NAME>`: The name of your program.
 Use by the google calendar for exemple.
+ - `FPS = X`: The Framerate of the video.
+This is nessesarry if you use CV2player.
+Default value is 30.

 Both very useful configuration is :
  - `OnFileEnd = Next` and `OnPlanEnd = Save` or